-We have prepared the condensed consolidated financial statements in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
+We have prepared the condensed consolidated financial statements in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 The preparation of these condensed consolidated financial statements requires us to make estimates, assumptions, and judgments that affect the reported amounts of assets, liabilities, expenses, and related disclosures at the date of the condensed consolidated financial statements, and the reported amounts of revenue and expenses during the reporting period.
-On an ongoing basis, management evaluates its critical estimates, including those related to revenue recognition, accrued research and development expenses, convertible promissory notes, redeemable convertible preferred stock, warrants, and stock-based compensation.
+On an ongoing basis, management evaluates its critical estimates, including those related to revenue recognition, accrued research and development expenses, warrants, and stock-based compensation.
 We base our estimates on our historical experience and on assumptions that we believe are reasonable; however, actual results may differ materially from these estimates under different assumptions or conditions.